yast/ycp-killer/README.md

          $ sudo zypper in cracklib-devel          # Needed by users
          $ sudo zypper in limal-perl              # Needed by bootloader
-         $ sudo zypper in perl-Crypt-SubHash      # Needed by samba-server
+         $ sudo zypper in perl-Crypt-SmbHash      # Needed by samba-server
          $ sudo zypper in perl-Date-Calc          # Needed by ca-management
          $ sudo zypper in perl-Digest-SHA1        # Needed by ftp-server,
                                                   # phone-services,